 The C64 core has its own display configuration, separate from the MEGA65 core.
 It only supports PAL mode, and defaults to HDMI with audio.
 If your DVI display does not support audio, you may need to temporarily connect to a VGA monitor to change the setting.
+You can also follow this recipe to adjust these settings while not being able to see the screen.
 While the C64 core is running, press the Help key to open the menu, then cursor down to the video options and press Return to enable them, as needed.